-This section requires the reporting of all Beneficial Owners, Officers, and Managers (BOOMs), CLC Managers, and Key Personnel (including the Head of Legal Practice [HoLP], Head of Finance and Administration [HoFA], and Money Laundering Reporting Officer [MLRO]).
+This section requires the reporting of all Beneficial Owners, Officers, and Managers (BOOMs), CLC Managers, and Key Personnel (including the Head of Legal Practice (HoLP), Head of Finance and Administration (HoFA), and Money Laundering Reporting Officer (MLRO)).

-A reporting template is provided in Section 2: ANNEX 1.
+A reporting template is provided in Section 2: ANNEX 1 of the CLC Practice Application Supporting Synopsis.

 A separate template must be completed for each BOOM, CLC Manager, and Key Personnel.
-For ease a separate copy can be found here.
+For ease, a separate copy can be found here.